redpanda-data/connect/website/docs/components/processors/branch.md

 This is useful for preserving the original message contents when using processors that would otherwise replace the entire contents.

+### Metadata

+Metadata fields that are added to messages during branch processing will not be automatically copied into the resulting message.
+In order to do this you should explicitly declare in your `result_map` either a wholesale copy with `meta = meta()`, or selective copies with
+`meta foo = meta("bar")` and so on.

 ### Error Handling

 If the `request_map` fails the child processors will not be executed.